 PRSPs can use a range of data collection methods to address the gender dimensions of poverty.
 No single method can cover all of the issues, and it is important to combine quantitative and qualitative methods.
 Conventional poverty research and analysis tools can address most gender issues.
-Sex-disaggregated data can be collected through standard data collection methods including household and labor market surveys, focus groups, direct observation, clinical records, anthropometric studies, time use records and diaries.
+Sex-disaggregated data can be collected through standard data collection methods including household and labor market surveys, focus groups, direct observation, clinical records, anthropometric studies, time use records, diaries, etc (Bamberger et al 2001).

-All data collection methods, whether quantitative or qualitative, participatory or non-participatory, can be gender-sensitive.
-When gender issues are not addressed in poverty analyses, this is likely more due to lack of awareness of the importance of gender then to limitations in data collection methods.
+All data collection methods can be gender-sensitive.
+When gender issues are not addressed in poverty analyses, this is likely more owing to lack of awareness of the importance of gender than to limitations in data collection methods.
 Absence of gender analysis tends to signify a lack of knowledge or recognition by policy makers and planners of the importance of gender as a key development issue.
 Suggested questions to ask to conduct gender analysis are proposed in Zuckerman 2001.
-In the latter paper, using the Rwandan example, Annex 1 provides a broad chapter and sector analysis overview while Annex 2 provides an in-depth example of a PRSP macroeconomic chapter gender analysis (Zuckerman 2001).
+In the latter paper, using the Rwandan example, Annex 1 provides a broad PRSP gender analysis overview while Annex 2 provides an in-depth example of a PRSP macroeconomic chapter gender analysis (Zuckerman 2001).

-The PRSP Mainstreaming Gender Experience to Date
+The PRSP Gender Mainstreaming Experience to Date

 Few PRSPs to date have applied a GAD approach by mainstreaming gender issues.
 This conclusion was reached through analyzing several PRSPs and interviewing PRSP stakeholders.
-Most PRSPs at best have applied a weak WID approach, typically mentioning a few female problems inconsistently.
+Most PRSPs have applied a weak obsolete WID approach, typically mentioning a few female problems inconsistently.
 Most PRSPs include few sex-disaggregated data even if they are available.

-This conclusion was reached despite enormous investments in trying to mainstream gender into PRSPs.
-The payoff of these investments has been low.
-This paper tries to answer why by examining the type of investments made so far to engender PRSPs.
+Civil society groups and some World Bank staff have tried to mainstream gender into PRSPs but the payoff of these investments has been low.
+This primer tries to answer why by examining the type of investments made so far to engender PRSPs.
 Then the paper describes techniques that have worked to mainstream gender into the Rwandan PRSP.

 Table 1 presents an overview of the extent to which five IPRSPs and PRSPs have addressed gender issues.
-Although a sample of five is small, it builds on and reinforces the findings of earlier analyses of about 20 PRSPs and IPRSPs which reached the same conclusions (Bamberger et al 2001; Zuckerman 2001).
+Although a sample of five is small, it builds on and reinforces the findings of earlier analyses of about 20 PRSPs and IPRSPs which reached similar conclusions (Bamberger et al 2001; Zuckerman 2001).

-Table 1: Gender Treatment in Select PRSPs - Synthesis TableElaine Zuckerman, President, Gender Action 20021
+Table 1: Gender Treatment in Select PRSPs